 Ever wonder why your child prefers a cardboard box over the flashy toy found inside?

-According to Piaget, babies ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by exploration of the environment.
+According to Piaget, children ages 0-24 months belong to the sensorimotor stage of development, a stage characterized by the exploration of the environment.
 Newborns begin exploring objects with their developing vision.
-Then as they grow they continue learning about objects by grabbing them and placing them in their mouth.
+Then, as they grow, they continue learning about objects by grabbing them and placing them in their mouth.
 Continue reading →

-Children have always learned by watching what people do around them, they are born curious explorers.
+Children have always learned by watching what people do around them; they are born curious explorers.
 New studies show that even the youngest children’s brains are designed to learn from simply observing and playing in a remarkably sensitive manner.
-Your relentless researcher is intrigued by the cause and effect phenomenon and will thus learn most through play when he or she can cause things to happen or change.
+Your relentless researcher is intrigued by the cause and effect phenomenon, and will thus learn the most through play when he can cause things to happen or change.

-Early in development, before babies are 2 years of age, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
-They learn that if they shake a rattle, they will hear a sound.
-If they throw a ball on the floor, it might bounce back up.
+Early in development, before babies are 2 years old, their curiosity flourishes and they start to understand the world around them as they begin to have new interesting experiences with toys.
+They learn that if they shake a rattle, they will hear a sound; or that if they throw a ball on the floor, it might bounce back up.
 The simplest toys can activate a baby’s senses and become a learning tool.
 Babies realize that they can cause things or reactions to occur, comprehending the cause and effect relationship.
-Through simple observation they realize they can make predictions and figure out why things happen.
+Through simple observation, they realize they can make predictions and figure out why things happen.
 They learn to initiate interactions with others to gain their attention and receive a certain stimulation; and they also learn they have the ability to discourage an interaction by looking away.
 Continue reading →

 Are you worried that your baby might be a bit behind?
 Before jumping into any conclusions remember that each child develops at his or her own pace and the range of “normal” is actually quite wide.
 However, it is helpful to be aware of red flags for potential developmental delays in children.